jh3nd3rs0n/argmatey/README.md

         // setter methods

         /*
+         * Invoked when a non-parsed argument is encountered.
+In this
+         * implementation, the non-parsed argument is the FILE argument.
+         * The non-parsed argument is provided as an argument to the
+         * method parameter below.
+         */
+        @Override
+        protected void handleNonparsedArg(String nonparsedArg) {
+            if (this.file != null) {
+                /*
+                 * IllegalArgumentExceptions for invalid non-parsed
+                 * arguments can be thrown.
+                 */
+                throw new IllegalArgumentException(String.format(
+                    "extra operand: `%s'", nonparsedArg));
+            }
+            this.file = nonparsedArg;
+        }

+        /*
          * Invoked when either of the options "-w" and "--wrap" is
          * encountered.
 Option argument for either of the options "-w"
          * and "--wrap" is provided as an argument to the method